KaitlinMS/SphereQuest-1.5/readme.txt

 (SFWR ENG 3GC3) at McMaster University in 2011.

-The original SphereQuest was created as a group project with Ben Kybartas (bkybartas@gmail.com) and Jason Costabile (constabile@gmail.com) in 2010.
+The original SphereQuest was created as a group project with Ben Kybartas (bkybartas at gmail dot com) and Jason Costabile (constabile at gmail dot com) in 2010.
 The original source code can be found in a Google Code repository: http://code.google.com/p/spherequest/

 SphereQuest is a simple, quirky game in which you must roll your sphere through